-- Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that - < an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the - amount of the obligation.
+- Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that - " an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the - amount of the obligation.
 When the Company's expects some or all of a provision to be reimbursed, for example, under an insurance - contract, the reimbursement is recognised as a separate asset, but only when the reimbursement is virtually certain.
-The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement.

-- v If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
+The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement. - Fig. 16 the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, - the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a r n) Retirement and other Employee Benefits

-- Short term employee benefits and defined contribution plans. - C All employee benefits payable/available within twelve months of rendering the service are classified as short-term employee benefits. - 3 Benefits such as salaries, wages and bonus etc., are recognised in the statement of profit and loss in the period in which the employee - renders the related service. - Retirement benefit in the form of provident fund is a defined contribution scheme.
-The Company has no obligation, other than the - $\tau$ contribution payable to the provident fund. - C The Company recognizes contribution payable to the provident fund scheme as expenditure, when an employee renders the related - c service.
-If the contribution payable to the scheme for service received before the reporting date exceeds the contribution already paid, the e deficit payable to the scheme is recognized as a liability after deducting the contribution already paid. if the contribution already paid saccomulated leave, which is expected to be utilized within the next 12 months, is treated as short-term employee bearefit.
-The company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has c accumulated at the reporting date.

-- exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that ${\rm c}\,$ the pre-payment will lead to, for example, a reduction in future payment or a cash refund.
+- Short term employee benefits and defined contribution plans. - ( All employee benefits payable/available within twelve months of rendering the service are classified as short-term employee benefits. - From Benefits such as salaries, wages and bonus etc., are recognised in the statement of profit and loss in the period in which the employee erenders the related service. - Retirement benefit in the form of provident fund is a defined contribution scheme.
+The Company has no obligation, other than the - τ contribution payable to the provident fund. - The Company recognizes contribution payable to the provident fund scheme as expenditure, when an employee renders the related - ( service.
+If the contribution payable to the scheme for service received before the reporting date exceeds the contribution already paid, the - ¢ deficit payable to the scheme is recognized as a liability after deducting the contribution already paid, if the contribution already paid - exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that - ${\rm c}$ the pre-payment will lead to, for example, a reduction in future payment or a cash refund.